College on a Budget

 Charles Claver

-Charles Claver is a Senior Vice President, Director Investment Management & Trust and heads-up the Family Wealth Advisor team for First Bank Wealth Management.
-Possessing over 23 years of experience in the financial services field, his expertise includes investment management, trust and retirement planning, individual/commercial insurance, and private banking/lending.
+Charles Claver is the Senior Vice President and Director of the Private Wealth Advisor team for First Bank Wealth Management.
+Possessing 25 years of experience in the financial services field, his expertise includes investment management, trust and retirement planning, individual/commercial insurance, and private banking/lending.
 You may reach him at (310) 887-0100 or via email at [email protected].